Advertisement

 Adverse Reactions

-Summary of the safety profile: Serious adverse reactions reported in patients treated with Nexviazyme were chills in 1.4% of patients and in 0.7% of patients each were headache, dyspnoea, respiratory distress, nausea, skin discoloration, chest discomfort, pyrexia, blood pressure increased, body temperature increased, heart rate increased, and oxygen saturation decreased.
-Hypersensitivity reactions were reported in 43.5% of patients, anaphylaxis in 1.4%, and IARs in 26.1% in patients.
-A total of 2.9% patients receiving Nexviazyme in clinical studies permanently discontinued treatment; 0.7% patients each discontinued the treatment because of the following events considered to be related to Nexviazyme: respiratory distress, chest discomfort, dizziness, cough, nausea, flushing, ocular hyperaemia, and erythema.
+Summary of the safety profile: Serious adverse reactions reported in patients treated with Nexviazyme were respiratory distress and chills in 1.4% of patients and in 0.7% of patients each were headache, dyspnoea, hypoxia, tongue oedema, nausea, pruritis, urticaria, skin discoloration, chest discomfort, pyrexia, blood pressure increased or decreased, body temperature increased, heart rate increased, and oxygen saturation decreased.
+Hypersensitivity reactions were reported in 60.6% of patients, anaphylaxis in 2.8%, and IARs in 39.4% in patients.
+A total of 4.9% of patients receiving Nexviazyme in clinical studies permanently discontinued treatment; 2.8% of patients each discontinued the treatment because of the following events considered to be related to Nexviazyme: respiratory distress, chest discomfort, dizziness, cough, nausea, flushing, ocular hyperaemia, urticaria, and erythema.

-The pooled safety analysis from 4 clinical studies (EFC14028/COMET, ACT14132/mini-COMET, TDR12857/NEO, and LTS13769/NEO-EXT) included a total of 138 patients (118 adult and 20 paediatric patients) treated with Nexviazyme.
+The pooled safety analysis from 4 clinical studies (EFC14028/COMET, ACT14132/mini-COMET, TDR12857/NEO, and LTS13769/NEO-EXT) included a total of 142 patients (118 adult and 24 paediatric patients (1 paediatric patient directly enrolled in the open-label extension period of Study 1)) treated with Nexviazyme.
 ADRs reported in patients treated with Nexviazyme in the pooled analysis of clinical studies are listed in Table 4.

 Due to the small patient population, an adverse reaction reported in 2 patients is classified as common.
 Within each frequency grouping, adverse reactions are presented in order of decreasing seriousness.
 (See Table 4.)